 “No significant learning occurs without significant relationships” - Dr James Comer

-Family - We acknowledge that family is the most important and influential aspect in the lives of young children and the significance of their relationships cannot be underestimated.
-We aim to ensure we involve parents and families into all aspects of the programs development and implementation.
 We strive to develop positive, mutually respectful relationships with each family member, as we work in partnership to achieve the best possible outcomes for all.
-We believe that working in partnerships with families is central to ensuring continuity and progression in a child’s learning, development and future success.
+We believe that strong partnerships with families is central to ensuring continuity and progression in a child’s learning, development and future success.

-Community - We strive to be seen as a Service of Excellence within our community, a Service which values community involvement in all aspects of our program.
-A Service where community resources are utilised effectively, to enhance the growth and development of individual children, families, and Educators/Staff.
+We strive to be seen as a service of excellence within our community, a service which values community involvement in all aspects of our program.
+A service where community resources are utilised effectively, to enhance the growth and development of individual children, families and educators.